1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > Supreme, the Lord gives instruction to Arjuna as to how one

-> can come to that position by the practice of mysticism
+> can come to that position by the practice of the mysticism

 > eightfold procedure called yama, niyama, asana, pranayama,